pupil-labs/pupil-docs/neon/data-collection/transfer-recordings-via-usb/index.md

 :::

 :::tip
 Recordings transferred locally will only contain gaze data that was generated in real-time.
-On the OnePlus 8 the framerate of the real-time API at can drop to **~120 Hz**.
-On the One Plus 10 the real-time framerate is ~200 Hz.
+On the OnePlus 8 the framerate of real-time gaze can drop to **~120 Hz**.
+On the One Plus 10 the framerate is ~200 Hz unless there is additional load on the phone.
 Only recordings uploaded to Pupil Cloud are always densified to 200 Hz.
 :::